null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/don_quixote_shi.png)
 ![](charts/don_quixote_shi_prime.png)

 Shi Don plays similarly to L Faust, where both have insanely high clash power but not enough damage to edge them into S tier.
 Shi Don exaggerates this behaviour, with even better clashes and worse damage.
 They both even have haste on S2 and an evade, causing them to behave extremely similarly.
 Shi Don's passive has a much less restrictive condition, so obtaining haste from there is far more viable than L Faust's poise count requirement.
 Notably, she only has two stagger thresholds, making her more forgiving than intuition would suggest.
+Numerically, she actually has the fifth highest weighted average clash power in the game, losing only to S tier units (as of 2023.5).

-Terrible S1 aside, she also has worse damage than L Faust, and being marginally better at clashing doesn't quite compensate for that.
+Terrible S1 aside, she also has worse damage than L Faust, and being better at clashing doesn't quite compensate for that.

 ---